Our Puppies get proper vaccinations and full health checks from a veterinarian.

 Q. What vaccinations will my puppy get, before it comes home?

 A. Every puppy gets it’s first set of vaccinations (aka puppy booster shots) at 6 weeks old.
 In some cases, we give a Parvo vaccination at 4 weeks old.
 When your puppy goes to the vet at 6 weeks, you will receive an email with it’s vet record.
 Your puppy will be ready for it’s second around of vaccinations at 9 weeks old.

 Q. What kind of health check does my puppy get at 6 weeks old?

 A. Our vet does a thorough exam for every puppy, just like your vet will do when you take your puppy when you get it home.
 Our vet checks ears, eyes, checks for hernias, weak patellas, puppy private parts, etc.

 Q. Do you “de-worm” your puppies before they come home?

 A. Yes, puppies are de-wormed at 3, 5, and 7 weeks old.
 At the 6 week vet check, we also have the lab do a FULL stool sample analyses to make sure no parasites are present.
 Your puppy will be ready for another de-worming at 9 weeks old.

 Q. Are there any specific questions I should ask my vet when I take my AwesomeDoodle at 9 weeks old?

 Note on ear infections: ear infections are common with *doodles because hair usually grows inside their ear.
 In order to prevent ear infections, we clean the puppy’s ears a couple times (before they go home) with an ear wash.
-You should be diligent in plucking your puppy’s ear hairs and keeping their ears clean.
+Ask your vet if plucking your puppy’s ear hairs is needed, and be sure to keep their ears clean.
 Even doing so, we still get puppies with ear infections from time to time.
 An ear infection is not severe and is easily healed.
 Ask your vet or groomer about ear care.